ShunSakurai/check_forbidden/README.md

 When you use an updated version, you only have to move the files and folders with newer dates.
 This program needs to be **kept in the folder** to work.
 It does not work by itself.

-If you have Python environment installed, you can run the source code with `python(3) check_forbidden.py` or `import check_forbidden` even on Mac and on any OS.
+If you have the Python environment installed, you can run the source code with `python(3) check_forbidden.py` or `import check_forbidden` even on Mac and on any OS.

 ## Usage